Urban wildlife: Outside

-From a study conducted on Great Tits living in ten European cities and in ten nearby forests.
-An analysis was made of the way the birds used songs to attract mates and establish territorial boundaries.
-Hans Slabbekoorn, of Leiden University in the Netherlands, said that city birds adapt to life by singing faster, shorter, and higher-pitch songs in the cities compared to forests.
-The forest birds sing low and they sing slow.
-Great Tits living in noisy cities have to compete with the low-frequency sounds of heavy traffic, which means their songs go up in pitch to make themselves heard.
-A bird that sang like Barry White in the forest sounded more like Michael Jackson in the big city.
+A study was conducted on great tits living in ten European cities and ten nearby forests in which an analysis was made of the way the birds used songs to attract mates and establish territorial boundaries.
+Hans Slabbekoorn of Leiden University in the Netherlands said that city birds adapt to life by singing faster, shorter and higher-pitched songs in cities compared to forests.
+The forest birds sing low and slow.
+Great tits living in noisy cities have to compete with the low-frequency sounds of heavy traffic, which means their songs go up in pitch to make themselves heard.
+A bird that sang like Barry White in the forest sounded more like Michael Jackson in the city.
+A similar study conducted by Middlesex University in 2004 found that urban mallard populations in London had adapted their calls to counter anthropogenic noise, being much louder and more 'vocally excitable' compared to a rural population in Cornwall, with this phenomenon being akin to regional accents among humans.

-The advent of these animals has also drawn a predator, as Peregrine falcons have also been known to nest in urban areas, nesting on tall buildings and preying on pigeons.
+The advent of these animals has also drawn a predator, as peregrine falcons have also been known to nest in urban areas, nesting on tall buildings and preying on pigeons.
 The peregrine falcon is becoming more nocturnal in urban environments, using urban lighting to spot its prey.
 This has provided them with new opportunities to hunt night-flying birds and bats.
 Red foxes are also in many urban and suburban areas in the U.K. as scavengers.
-They scavenge, and eat insects and small vertebrates such as pigeons and rodents.
+They scavenge and eat insects and small vertebrates such as pigeons and rodents.
 People also leave food for them to eat in their gardens.
 One red fox was even found living at the top of the then-partially completed Shard in 2011, having climbed the stairwell to reach its temporary home some 72 stories above ground.

-In some cases even large animals have been found living in cities.
+In some cases, even large animals have been found living in cities.
 Berlin has wild boars.
 Wild roe deer are becoming increasingly common in green areas in Scottish towns and cities, such as in the Easterhouse suburb of Glasgow.
 Urban waterways can also contain wildlife, including large animals.
 In London, since improvements in water quality in the Thames, seals and porpoises have been seen in its waters in the center of the city.

 Inside houses

 Numerous animals can also live within buildings.
-Insects that sometimes inhabit buildings include various species of small beetles such as ladybirds, which often seek refuge inside buildings during the winter months, as well as cockroaches.
-See also housefly.
+Insects that sometimes inhabit buildings include various species of small beetles such as ladybirds, which often seek refuge inside buildings during the winter months, as well as cockroaches and houseflies.